StockNews.com Begins Coverage on Chicago Rivet & Machine (NYSEAMERICAN:CVR)

-StockNews.com began coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a report issued on Tuesday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a report published on Monday.
+The firm issued a sell rating on the stock.

-Separately, TheStreet downgraded Chicago Rivet & Machine from a c rating to a d rating in a research report on Thursday, November 9th.
+Separately, TheStreet cut shares of Chicago Rivet & Machine from a c rating to a d rating in a report on Thursday, November 9th.

 Chicago Rivet & Machine Price Performance

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 20th.
-Stockholders of record on Tuesday, December 5th were issued a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 2.50%.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, December 20th.
+Stockholders of record on Tuesday, December 5th were given a $0.10 dividend.
+This represents a $0.40 annualized dividend and a dividend yield of 2.62%.
 The ex-dividend date was Monday, December 4th.
 Chicago Rivet & Machine’s dividend payout ratio is presently -9.26%.

 Hedge Funds Weigh In On Chicago Rivet & Machine

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Renaissance Technologies LLC grew its position in shares of Chicago Rivet & Machine by 1.0% in the second quarter.
-Renaissance Technologies LLC now owns 49,210 shares of the company’s stock valued at $1,402,000 after purchasing an additional 500 shares during the last quarter.
-Dimensional Fund Advisors LP boosted its stake in shares of Chicago Rivet & Machine by 0.8% in the third quarter.
-Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock valued at $1,771,000 after buying an additional 576 shares during the period.
-Morgan Stanley boosted its stake in shares of Chicago Rivet & Machine by 8.6% in the fourth quarter.
-Morgan Stanley now owns 12,696 shares of the company’s stock valued at $363,000 after buying an additional 1,005 shares during the period.
-Captrust Financial Advisors bought a new stake in shares of Chicago Rivet & Machine in the second quarter valued at approximately $41,000.
-Finally, Advisor Group Holdings Inc. bought a new stake in shares of Chicago Rivet & Machine in the fourth quarter valued at approximately $43,000.
-Institutional investors and hedge funds own 20.88% of the company’s stock.
+Large investors have recently modified their holdings of the stock.
+Renaissance Technologies LLC boosted its stake in Chicago Rivet & Machine by 1.0% in the 2nd quarter.
+Renaissance Technologies LLC now owns 49,210 shares of the company’s stock worth $1,402,000 after purchasing an additional 500 shares during the period.
+Dimensional Fund Advisors LP raised its holdings in shares of Chicago Rivet & Machine by 0.8% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock worth $1,771,000 after acquiring an additional 576 shares in the last quarter.
+Morgan Stanley raised its holdings in shares of Chicago Rivet & Machine by 8.6% during the 4th quarter.
+Morgan Stanley now owns 12,696 shares of the company’s stock worth $363,000 after acquiring an additional 1,005 shares in the last quarter.
+Captrust Financial Advisors purchased a new stake in shares of Chicago Rivet & Machine during the 2nd quarter worth approximately $41,000.
+Finally, Advisor Group Holdings Inc. purchased a new stake in shares of Chicago Rivet & Machine during the 4th quarter worth approximately $43,000.
+Hedge funds and other institutional investors own 20.88% of the company’s stock.

 Chicago Rivet & Machine Company Profile